After 5 p.m. and on weekends

 Students who live off campus as commuter students can still find their place at Nebraska Wesleyan.
 There are a number of organizations and services that commuter students can use.

 NWU boasts over 90 student organizations.
 Joining a campus organization or getting an on-campus job is a great way to get connected to other students.
 Be sure to attend the Involvement Fair which is held during the early weeks of each semester.
-Also, download the NWU Live app, our primary source for sharing information about student events and activities.
 Contact the Financial Aid Office for information on the Campus Employment Program.